 - Once, scanning completed click continue setup

-- Click Continue button, it will ask you to change your Nameservers.
+- Click the Continue button, it will ask you to change your Nameservers.

-To change Nameservers, you have to follow following steps.
+To change Nameservers, you have to follow the following steps.

 - Log into your hosting Cpanel

-- After that select your domain and change nameservers to the nameservers that are provided by Cloudflare during Setup.
+After that select your domain and change nameservers to the nameservers that are provided by Cloudflare during Setup.
 Changing Nameserver will take some time to propagate all over the internet.
 Your site may be down in some regions for some time.